coryfklein/coryfklein.github.io/_posts/2020-02-27-annotated-screenshot-guide.markdown

 ![Example showing how the crosshairs selection works]({{ site.url }}/assets/annotated-screenshots-guide/crosshairs.jpg)

 _Pro tip: If you want to capture the entire window, then hit the space bar and click once on the window you want.
-MacOS will even add a pretty drop shadow, see the image at the top of this post for an example._
+MacOS will even add a pretty drop shadow, see the very next image for an example._

 ## Open It In Your Editor